couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 ```
 Selecting previously deselected package couchbase-server.
 (Reading database ...
-218698 files and directories currently installed.)
+73755 files and directories currently installed.)
-Unpacking couchbase-server (from couchbase-server-community_x86_64_beta.deb) ...
+Unpacking couchbase-server (from couchbase-server_x86_64_2.x.x-xxx-rel.deb) ...
+libssl0.9.8 is installed.
+Continue installing
+Minimum RAM required  : 4 GB
+System RAM configured : 4058708 kB

+Minimum number of processors required : 4 cores
+Number of processors on the system    : 4 cores
-Setting up couchbase-server (2-0~basestar) ...
+Setting up couchbase-server (2.0.x) ...
- * Started Couchbase server
+ * Started couchbase-server

 You have successfully installed Couchbase Server.
-Please browse to http://tellurium-internal:8091/ to configure your server.
+Please browse to http://slv-0501:8091/ to configure your server.
 Please refer to http://couchbase.com for additional resources.

 Please note that you have to update your firewall configuration to
-allow connections to the following ports:1,0, 4369, 8091
+allow connections to the following ports: 11211, 11210, 11209, 4369,
-and from 21100 to 21199.
+8091, 8092 and from 21100 to 21299.

 By using this software you agree to the End User License Agreement.
 See /opt/couchbase/LICENSE.txt.

+Processing triggers for ureadahead ...
+ureadahead will be reprofiled on next reboot
 ```

 Once installed, you can use the `service` command to manage the Couchbase Server